xarvh/exalted-cypher-system/house-rules.md

 If the Victim attacks the Controller successfully, they can break free of the clinch; with an Intrusion the Victim can swap role with the Controller.

+### Unexpected Attacks
+When defending against an Unexpected attack:
+* A character with Pools can spend points only up to their Edge.
+* A character without Pools has their Level halved.

 Extended Action
 ---------------